We love snorkeling Little Knip Beach. It has a lot going for it. Near the west end of Curacao, the beach is beautiful, rural and undeveloped.

 A group of squid is usually called a shoal or a school.
 We decided we would call it a squidron.
 So we had a great time with a squidron of squid snorkeling Little Knip Beach.

-This is a busy beach with a popular snack on it, but not many other facilities except shade and picnic tables.
+This is a busy beach with palapas and umbrellas and a place to rent snorkel gear.
 There was a security guard keeping an eye on the parking lot when we were there.

 Like most of Curacao's beaches, this is made of nice soft sand with coral rubble at the entrance to the water, and a small shelf to step down once in the water.
 There are some rock shelves in the shallows so be careful when you are walking in the water.
 The entrance should be OK barefoot unless you have tender feet or have balance problems.
 The beach is not very wide, so you can enter anywhere and swim to either side of the bay or both if you choose.